Peginterferon Alfa-2a (peg-in-ter-FEER-on AL-fa-2a)

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- Check with your doctor right away if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
+- Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an eye doctor.

 - If you have severe diarrhea, ask your doctor before taking any medicine to stop the diarrhea.

 - Stop using this medicine and check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
 These could be symptoms of pancreatitis.